 Several of these theft practices are outlined below with the different methods that are used and how the entire process of identity theft is initiated from the start to the beginning:

 Credit Card Fraud

-One of the biggest identity theft practices today involves the theft of credit card numbers and its secure information.
+One of the biggest identity theft practices today involves the theft of credit card numbers and its secure information and you can read more about OUI charges to be safe and secure.
 Thieves can obtain credit card information through various ways; the most common type of method is through phishing.
 Phishing is the practice of creating fraudulent and fake websites of bank or retail institutions that clearly look as if they were real and legitimate but they actually aren’t.
 Individuals may not notice the legitimacy of the website and may input credit card information, including the full number, their name, security access code and the CVS number which is usually the number located at the back of the card.

 Once all this data is put in, the website accumulates all this sensitive credit card information and starts gathering it from multiple accesses from hundreds, thousands or even millions of users every single day.
 Thieves usually gather a secure database online or even a written word processed document where reflects the full complete name of the owner of the credit card, the full credit card number, billing address, security codes and the CVS code.
 If all this information is legitimate and correct as acquired, thieves can then take the identity of the owners of the credit cards and commit fraudulent purchases online or over the phone.